darkfeline/dantalian/doc/man/dantalian-tags.1.rst

 DESCRIPTION
 -----------

-This command lists the tags of the given file.
+This command lists the tags of the given file as tag qualifiers.

 OPTIONS
 -------